jimmitjoo/docs/redis.md

         // Rest of Redis configuration...
     ],

 In addition to the default `host`, `port`, `database`, and `password` server configuration options, Predis supports additional [connection parameters](https://github.com/nrk/predis/wiki/Connection-Parameters) that may be defined for each of your Redis servers.
+Useful if you for example want to connect through unix instead of standard tcp.
 To utilize these additional configuration options, add them to your Redis server configuration in the `config/database.php` configuration file:

     'default' => [
-        'host' => env('REDIS_HOST', 'localhost'),
+        'scheme' => env('REDIS_SCHEME', 'unix'),
+        'path' => env('REDIS_PATH', '/tmp/redis'),
         'password' => env('REDIS_PASSWORD', null),
         'port' => env('REDIS_PORT', 6379),
         'database' => 0,